griffithlab/rnabio.org/_posts/0008-02-01-QA_clustering.md

 head(Rep1_ICB_data_seurat_obj[[]]) # check to see the column in meta.data
 ```

-We will use `pecent.mt` to assess the quality if our cells, lets take a quick look at this one sample data before moving on to process all our samples.
+We will use `percent.mt` to assess the quality if our cells, lets take a quick look at this one sample data before moving on to process all our samples.
 Using violin plots we take a look at the number of reads, the number of genes, and the percentage of mitochondrial genes in each cell.

 ```R
 p1 <- VlnPlot(Rep1_ICB_data_seurat_obj, features = c("nCount_RNA"), pt.size = 0)